Massage Therapy at a Glance

 - Level of patient contact: High

-- Length of program: One-year certificate or two-year degree
+- Length of program: seven month certificate or two-year degree

-- Program start time: Fall and Spring semesters
+- Program start time: Spring and Summer semesters

 - Hands-on training and practice